sahil-rawat/sahil-rawat.github.io/_posts/2021-07-11-NET-HACKING1.md

 ```bash
 airodump-ng --band a wlan0
 ```
-the *--band* argument is used to specify the band we need to sniff on, band "a" uses 5GHz thus we specified 5GHz we can specify various bands together ex:
+the *--band* argument is used to specify the band we need to sniff on, band “a” uses 5GHz thus we specified 5GHz we can specify various bands together ex:

 ```bash
 airodump-ng --band abg wlan0